dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/render-modes.md

 ### Client render mode

-Client render mode results in rendering a component on the client with interactivity.
+The Client render mode renders the component interactively on the client using Blazor WebAssembly.

 In the following example, the render mode is set to use the Blazor WebAssembly hosting model with `@attribute [RenderModeWebAssembly]`.
 The button calls the `UpdateMessage` method when selected.
 The value of `message` changes, and the component is re-rendered to update the message in the UI.